Python NumPy Interpolate Function

 Conclusion

-In this article, I have explained how to use numpy.interp() function to get the interpolated values, same shape as x with examples.
+In this article, I have explained how to use numpy.interp() function to get the interpolated values, the same shape as x with examples.

 Happy Learning!!